Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/search_claude_zai.md

     )
 ]

-# Claude might respond and call a tool to search for pricing
+# MiniMax-M2 might respond and call a tool to search for pricing
 # Then you provide tool results with more search results
 ```